AngusJohnson/Clipper2/Docs/readme.md

 ### PreserveCollinear property:

-This property only pertains to **closed paths**.
+This property only pertains to **closed paths** in clipping solutions.
 Paths will sometimes have consecutive segments that make a single straight edge, and where shared vertices can be removed without altering path shape.
 This removal simplifies path definitions and is usually the preferred option, though not always.
-However whenever solutions contain **spikes** from to consecutive edges reversing back on each other, these spikes will always be removed irrespective of whether ``PreserveCollinear`` is enabled or disabled.<br>
+However whenever solutions contain **spikes** from consecutive edges reversing back on each other, these spikes will always be removed irrespective of whether ``PreserveCollinear`` is enabled or disabled.<br>

 Example: